touseef0707/iNotes-React/README.md

 # iNotes Web Application

 iNotes is a web application designed for taking personal notes.
 It leverages the MERN stack (MongoDB, Express.js, React.js, Node.js) for seamless integration and optimal performance.
+For backend API development and endpoints, please refer to our [iNotes Backend Repository](https://github.com/touseef0707/iNotes-Node.js-API).

 ## Features